The Sacred World of Kyerim

 March 21 / 7:00 PM - March 27 / 10:00 AM

 As so many of us have discovered, generation stage practices are at the heart of the vajrayana path, and yet they can be challenging and, at times, even disheartening.
-The course addresses these challenges and guides students from the first stages of the natural and healing capacity to imagine into the sacred world of pure vision.
+The text addresses these challenges by laying out a step by step progression from the magnetizing dualistic world of perception into the mind's natural capacity to imagine, and finally into the sacred world of pure vision.

-The program will include a lung for the kyerim text, daily talks, personal interviews, and evening classes for each year of Scorpion Seal.
-The course itself is a study of the Werma Sadhana, preparing Werma practitioners for the Scorpion Seal path.
+The program will include a lung for the kyerim text, intensive Werma practice, daily talks and personal interviews.
+Programs at residential centers will include evening classes for each year of Scorpion Seal practice.

 Vajrayana Seminary (Sacred World Assembly) and Rigden Abhisheka.